 At March 9, 2018, our net tangible book value was \$19,000 or approximately \$0.02 per share.
-After giving effect to the sale of 5,000,000 shares of common stock included in the units we are offering by this prospectus, the deduction of underwriting discounts and estimated expenses of this offering, our pro forma net tangible book value at March 9, 2018 would have been \$5,000,003 or \$2.95 per share, representing an immediate increase in net tangible book value of \$2.93 per share to the initial stockholders and an immediate dilution of 70.5% per share or \$7.05 to new investors not exercising their conversion/tender rights.
+After giving effect to the sale of 5,000,000 shares of common stock included in the units we are offering by this prospectus and the proceeds received from the sale of the private placement warrants, the deduction of underwriting discounts and estimated expenses of this offering, our pro forma net tangible book value at March 9, 2018 would have been \$5,000,003 or \$2.95 per share, representing an immediate increase in net tangible book value of \$2.93 per share to the initial stockholders and an immediate dilution of 70.5% per share or \$7.05 to new investors not exercising their conversion/tender rights.
 For purposes of presentation, our pro forma net tangible book value after this offering is \$45,988,997 less than it otherwise would have been because if we effect a business combination, the ability of public stockholders to exercise conversion rights or sell their shares to us in any tender offer may result in the conversion or tender of up to 4,553,366 shares sold in this offering.